 When we go on holiday, we like to do a little bit of sunbathing like everyone else, but our favourite thing to do is to go exploring.
-We like to go on holiday in May when it’s not too hot so we can do lots of walking and see the sights.
+We choose to go on holiday in May when it’s not too hot, so we can do lots of walking and see the sights.

 When we have visited other holiday destinations before, we always look for local travel agents that provide coach trips.
 We always enjoy these trips, but there are no coach trips operating in Ibiza, unfortunately.
-We booked out package holiday with Thompson: they always have an excursions leaflet for you, but these trips are usually overpriced, however, we did go on one of their trips.
+We booked our package holiday with Thompson; they always have an excursions leaflet for you, but these trips are usually overpriced, however, we did go on one of their trips.

-On the days we didn’t go out, we just enjoyed the sun and we went walking to get some much-needed exercise from eating too much.
+On the days we didn’t go out, we just enjoyed the sun, and we went walking to get some much-needed exercise from overeating, like any other guilty holidaymakers.

-The main attraction in Ibiza town is the Dalt Vila (pictured below); Dalt Vila basically means ‘old town’, it is still inhabited which is pretty cool.
+The main attraction in Ibiza town is the Dalt Vila (pictured below); Dalt Vila basically means ‘old town,’- it is still inhabited which is pretty cool.
 If it’s not too hot and you have enough energy, you can walk to the top and be awarded an amazing panoramic view.
 There is a cathedral located at the top, but we didn’t go inside.
-I don’t know when the old town and fortress was built but it’s still in pretty good condition, it must be well maintained.
-Whilst we were there, people kept asking us for directions; we found this quite funny because we didn’t know where we were going either!
+I don’t know when the old town and fortress was built, but it’s still in pretty good condition.
+While we were there, people kept asking us for directions; we found this quite funny because we didn’t know where we was going either!
 It would be worth a visit at night time as well when it is all lit up.

 Sunset Cruise in San Antonio

 This is the trip we booked through Thompson.
-I love to watch the sunset whilst on holiday, it is so relaxing: Santa Eulalia is on the wrong side of the island to see the sunset, so we had to visit San Antonio in the west.
+I love to watch the sunset while on holiday; it is so relaxing.
+Santa Eulalia is on the wrong side of the island to see the sunset, so we had to visit San Antonio on the west of the Island.
 Thompson picked everyone up from their hotels at 18:30, and we arrived back at 23:30.
 The trip cost €35 each which is quite expensive, but we wanted the experience.

 Once everyone had boarded the boat, we got a free glass of Sangria!
-The boat we were on had the capacity to seat 200 people; there were only 50 of us so we could sit where ever we liked and walk around the boat freely.
+The boat we were on could seat 200 people, but there were only 50 of us.
+It was nice being able to sit where ever we liked, and walk around the boat freely.

-We were a bit early for the sunset, so we just sailed around for a little while and got the opportunity see some cool rock formations.
-The sunset in San Antonio always attracts a crowd: the beaches were lined with people waiting, and there were people sitting on the cliffs (dangerous!).
-There is never a guarantee that there will be a nice sunset; unfortunately for us it was cloudy, but we still managed to take memorable pictures.
+We were a bit early for the sunset, so we just sailed around for a little while, and got the opportunity see some cool rock formations.
+The sunset in San Antonio always attracts a crowd; the beaches were lined with people, and people were sitting on the cliffs (dangerous!).
+There is no guarantee you’ll get a picture-perfect sunset; unfortunately for us it was cloudy, but we still managed to take some memorable pictures.

-When the boat trip finished, we had an hour of free time before we had to meet back at the bus.
-We were very hungry but there wasn’t enough time for a hot meal, so we just grabbed a few snacks from a supermarket and watched the world go by.
+When the boat trip finished, we had an hour of free time before we had to meet back on the bus.
+We were starving, but there wasn’t enough time for a hot meal, so we just grabbed a few snacks from a supermarket and watched the world go by.
 San Antonio is known as clubbing central, but I’m sure it is nice during the day when everyone is sleeping off their hangovers!

 A novel way to get around the island is to take a ride on the tourist road train!
-There is a choice of four different trips (we did 3 of them): all the trips cost €16 and last for approximately three hours including travel time.
+There is a choice of four different trips (we did three of them): all the tours cost €16 and last for approximately three hours including travel time.

-We had just under two hours to walk around the market which is plenty of time.
+We had just under two hours to walk around the market, which was plenty of time.
 Before we arrived, I thought it was going to be quite small despite its popularity, but I was wrong- there were hundreds of stalls!
 We didn’t go there to look for anything in particular, we just wanted to go for the experience.
-To be honest, there is a lot of overpriced tat being sold, but the stalls selling handmade stuff are nice.
+To be honest, there was a lot of overpriced tat being sold, but the stalls selling handmade goods were nice.
 The only thing I purchased was a handmade lizard picture (I have 2 Leopard Geckos so HAD to get it!).

-Luckily, it wasn’t too hot when we went, but I can imagine it is unpleasant when it is, as it can get very busy.
-I wouldn’t recommend taking small children because I saw quite a lot of parents getting stressed out with pushchairs!
+Luckily, it wasn’t too hot when we went, but I can imagine the heat is unpleasant when the place is jam-packed.
+I wouldn’t recommend taking small children; I saw quite a lot of parents getting stressed out with pushchairs.
 Otherwise, it is nice to go for the experience.

 Tourist Train Trip Two: Three Beaches

-On this trip, we got to visit three different beaches: Pou Des Lleo, Cala Boix and Es Figueral.
-In the little brochure we had, it stated there will be plenty of time to ‘have a drink and sunbathe’….nope, there wasn’t!
+On this trip, we visited three different beaches: Pou Des Lleo, Cala Boix and Es Figueral.
+In the little brochure we had, it stated there would be plenty of time to ‘have a drink and sunbathe’….nope, there wasn’t!
 We had fifteen minutes at the first two stops, and 40 minutes at the last beach.
 We enjoyed the journey through the countryside, but it took quite a long time to arrive at the first beach.
 I feel like the brochure was a bit misleading.
 Nevermind.
-It was quite a cloudy day (no point in sunbathing), so thought we may as well go out.
-All three of the beaches are small and are relatively unspoilt: we just did a little bit of walking and took some pictures.
+It was quite a cloudy day (no point in sunbathing), so thought we might as well go out.
+All three of the beaches are small and are relatively unspoiled; we just did a little bit of walking and took some pictures.